 For steps 1) and 2), please consult the documentation for your MTA of choice and the content filtering options you have available.

-If you want an overview article to get you started, you could take a peek at my Effective spam and malware countermeasures paper (originally a BSDCan paper - if you feel the subject could bear reworking into a longer form, please let me know).
+If you want an overview article to get you started, you could take a peek at my longish Effective spam and malware countermeasures article (originally a BSDCan paper - if you feel the subject could bear reworking into a longer form, please let me know).
 Once you have made sure that your mail exchangers will accept mail for your domains (checking that secondaries do receive and spool mail when you stop the SMTP service on the primary), it's time to start setting up the content filtering.

 At this point you will more likely than not discover that any differences in filtering setups between the hosts that accept and deliver mail will let spam through via the weakest link.
 Tune accordingly, or at least until you are satisfied that you have a fairly functional configuration.